-There aren't many human trials on rapamycin for aging though.
-One in the UK is looking at rapamycin's effects on muscle in older adults, and another in the US called Participatory Evaluation of Aging with Rapamycin for Longevity (PEARL) is specifically intended to investigate efficacy and safety of rapamycin to promote longevity.
+Another study in the UK is looking at rapamycin's effects on muscle in older adults, and one more in the US called Participatory Evaluation of Aging with Rapamycin for Longevity (PEARL) is specifically intended to investigate efficacy and safety of rapamycin to promote longevity.
 While the results from these studies are pending, the use of rapamycin for anti-aging is becoming increasingly accepted, and in low doses (2-5 milligrams once a week) probably safe.